atlesque/atlesque-rng/README.md

 `npm run build`

-And deploy output to any static file host.
+And deploy `dist` output to any static file host.

 ## Additional info